graefchen/config/readme.md

 - rand -- a small script that returns a string out of a list of strings
 - rustapps -- see all rust apps
 - setup -- setting up command line apps and more stuff I like
+- toc -- creates a table of contents from a markdown file
 - walk -- a bookmarking script

 ## vim